-There’s no better bargain than “free”, so if you’re searching for an affordable vacation itinerary in Bali, look no further.
+While we enjoy pampering ourselves with a sweet spa treatment, killer cocktail, or artisanal goodie, from time to time, there’s no better bargain than “free”.
+So, if you’re searching for an affordable vacation itinerary in Bali, look no further.
 Replete with stunning natural landscapes and beautiful traditional arts, the island offers plenty for visitors to explore without breaking the bank.
 From exploring rice terraces and majestic mountains to intricate crafts and cozy wine tasting sessions, here’s our list of things to do in Bali that won’t cost you a cent.

 Climb Mount Batur without a guide

 It’s not the easiest thing, since you’ll be harassed by guides who want you to hire them, but make it past the threats and you’ll be on your own, ready to take on the two-hour hike.
 Just be sure to do your research beforehand so you know what you’re getting yourself into.
 Oh, and it goes without saying that if you’re doing it for the sunrise views, you probably don’t want to be lost in the darkness alone.

 When you’re in Bali, beach-hopping is a given.
 So if you’re down for a day of crystal clear waters and sun-soaked adventures (and don’t feel like dishing out to go to a beach club), throw on your best beach gear for a some waterfront action.
 Apart from popular tourist hotspots like Seminyak Beach, Kuta Beach, Jimbaran Bay, and Nusa Dua Beach, you can make a day trip to Nyang Nyang Beach for a surf or some quiet time, or find the hidden gem that is Suluban Beach at low tide for caves and cliff-side views.